 Perhaps most welcome, though, are changes to how users can view achievements during gameplay.

 The Xbox 360 let you open an achievements overlay that didn't interrupt gameplay when you earned a new achievement.
-The Xbox One, on the other hand, forces players to open a separate achievements app, leaving their games behind.
+The Xbox One, however, forces players to open a separate achievements app, leaving their games behind.

 No longer.
 This update adds the ability to "snap" an achievements pane to the side of the screen while you continue to play, a change Xbox fans will love.